Sit Down More, Move Better: Why Ground Sitting Supports Whole Body Mobility

 How Should I Begin?

-Your Ground Sitting practice is actually just a sneaky way to incorporate more functional movement and mobility into your daily life, even while seated.
-So get to it!
+Your ground sitting practice is a quiet, effective way to layer functional movement and mobility into everyday life, even while you’re technically seated.

 Previous